Declaration of Principles, London 1983

-- 8The Party Leaders Meeting decides status of full membership, and – if so decided – the party will become a member with full rights after the Party leader or Chairman has signed the IDU Declaration of Principles.
+- 8The IDU Summit decides status of full membership, and – if so decided – the party will become a member with full rights after the Party leader or Chairman has signed the IDU Declaration of Principles.

-- 9Decisions to readmit former IDU-members may be made by the Executive Committee, provided that the Party Leaders meeting previously has approved IDU membership.
+- 9Decisions to readmit former IDU-members may be made by the Executive Committee, provided that the IDU Summit (formerly known as Party Leaders Meeting) previously has approved IDU membership.